observe-k8s/hub/charter.md

     (source: https://github.com/cncf/toc/blob/main/tags/cncf-tags.md#responsibilities--empowerment-of-tags)

-1. Charter / Description of WG
-   1. {This document once it's done}
+- Charter / Description of WG (_This document once it's merged_)
+- Time Box:
-2. Time Box 2.
-2 quarters (winter 21-22)
+  - 2 quarters (Q1-Q2 2022)
+- Deliverables:
-3. Deliverables 3. github.com/observe-k8s: An umbrella organization for repos that realize the goals of this org 4.
-Repositories containing demo code and examples on how to run and utilize observability tools
+  - github.com/observe-k8s: An umbrella organization for repos that realize the goals of this org
+  - Repositories containing demo code and examples on how to run and utilize observability tools
-   _ Examples of use cases we mentioned from whitepaper _ Also delivered as an interactive environment for exploration 5.
-Catalog of resources for learning about observability
+  - Examples of use cases we mentioned from whitepaper

-###
+  - Catalog of resources for learning about observability

 ### Interactive Demo environment & playground